 You gain Shallow Knowledge by assimilating information.
 A lot of concepts are acquired, a lot of supporting facts and names with just a first level of connections.
 It’s superficial but may do the trick for a while.

-Some people read news thoroughly every day.
+Some people read the news thoroughly every day.
 They appear very well versed in a vast number of topics without any first-hand experience of it.
 There is no deep knowledge, only varnish.
 It relies a lot on memorizing names, sources, events.